 As seniors, how they access healthcare is structured differently than the rest of the population, but they are unsure what the future will mean.
 According to the Financial Times, the country will guarantee healthcare services to this community, no matter what Brexit brings, but there is still a high level of uncertainty and confusion.
 Travelers visiting Spain and considering relocation will likely hear a lot of chatter about this topic.

 - The Cost of Living in Spain

 - Spanish Ministry of Health, Social Services, and Equality

-- International Health Insurance for Living in Spain
+- International Health Insurance for Non-citizens in Spain

 - International Hospitals in Spain